Where to Go Out in Dubai

 - Champions is a sports bar at the JW Marriott with countless TV screens and happy hour from 6-8pm.

 - Kasbaa is a nightclub which is part of the Royal Mirage Hotel and therefore pretty swanky.
 It has an exclusive guest list and attracts the best DJs.
 Open from 9:30pm to 3am.

 - Atlantis, located on Palm Jumeirah, is another nightclub.
 This one is dance music focussed, features live performances from dancers and drummers and gets going around midnight.

 - The Agency Wine Bar, in the Emirates Towers Hotel, is elegant and refined without being too expensive.
 Open until 1am and bar snacks are available.

-The above is just a small sample - there are many more pubs, clubs and bars already in existence in Dubai and as many more on the way.
+The above is just a small sample – there are many more pubs, clubs and bars already in existence in Dubai and there are many more on the way.